-We never used it for anything but transportation but you can use it for other things as well like taxis, ferries, TRA trains, supermarkets, convenience stores, even some restaurants and cafes.
-Follow this link to see the full scope of use of an EasyCard.
+We never used it for anything but transportation but you can use it for other things as well like taxis, ferries, TRA convenience stores, etc. Follow this link to see the full scope of use of an EasyCard.

-you can purchase an EasyCard from any MRT station for a non-refundable NTD 100.
+You can purchase an EasyCard from any MRT station for a non-refundable NTD 100.
 You can then top it up at any station in multiples of NTD 100.
-You can use it throughout Taiwan, meaning if you bought it in Kaohsiung like we did, then you can use it on the Taipei MRT as well and vice versa.
+You can use it throughout Taiwan so if you bought it in Kaohsiung like we did, then you can use it on the Taipei MRT as well and vice versa.
 At the end of your trip, any unused amount can be refunded minus a service charge of NTD 20.
-It’s super convenient so I’d never go to Taipei or Kaohsiung without getting one.
 You can refer to the EasyCard website for more information.

 7. Store Your Luggage with lalalocker

-If you run into the same problem, then you can use lalalocker to find places where you can temporarily store your luggage.
-Think of them as the AirBnB for luggage.
+If you’re in need of luggage storage in Taiwan, then you can check lalalocker to find a place near you.
 They connect travelers with establishments like hotels, shops, and cafes where you can safely leave your luggage for a fee.
-They service many cities in Taiwan so just go to their website to find a storage place convenient for you.
-You can then make a reservation directly on their website.
 Check out the lalalocker website for more information.